webpack/webpack.js.org/src/content/configuration/performance.md

 `int`

-An entrypoint represents all assets that would be utilized during initial load time for a specific entry.
-This option controls when webpack should emit performance hints based on the maximum entrypoint size.
+An entry point represents all assets that would be utilized during initial load time for a specific entry.
+This option controls when webpack should emit performance hints based on the maximum entry point size.
 The default value is `250000` (bytes).

 ```js
 module.exports = {